tsun7170/SwiftSDAIap242/Sources/SwiftSDAIap242/Documentation.docc/SwiftSDAIap242.md

 # ``SwiftSDAIap242``

-A Swift library for parsing, manipulating, and generating STEP AP242 data (ISO 10303-21) in Apple ecosystem applications.
+A Swift library for parsing, manipulating, and generating STEP AP242 Edition 2 data (ISO 10303-242:2020) in Apple ecosystem applications.

 ## Overview

-SwiftSDAIap242 provides a robust implementation of the STEP AP242 standard (2nd Edition), enabling developers to work with complex 3D CAD and product data models in native Swift.
+SwiftSDAIap242 provides a robust implementation of the STEP AP242 standard (Edition 2), enabling developers to work with complex 3D CAD and product data models in native Swift.
 This package is suitable for CAD/CAM/PLM apps, engineering data exchange, visualization, and more.

 - Supports reading and writing STEP Part 21 files
 - In-memory data model mapped to AP242 schema